 All water systems are required to comply with the state Total Coliform Rule.
 All water systems are also required to comply with the federal Revised Total Coliform Rule.
 The federal rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of microbials (i.e. total coliform and E. coli bacteria).
 The USEPA anticipates greater public health protection as the rule requires water systems that are vulnerable to microbial contamination to identify and fix problems.
 Water systems that exceed a specified frequency of total coliform occurrences are required to conduct an assessment to determine if any sanitary defects exist.
 If found, these must be corrected by the water system.
 Eastern Municipal Water District routinely tests for the presence of coliform bacteria as an indicator of the sanitary quality of drinking water.
-EMWD analyzed 3,132 coliform samples in 2020, 22 of which were total coliform positive.
+EMWD analyzed 3,122 coliform samples in 2021, one of which was total coliform positive.
 The maximum allowed by USEPA for coliforms is no more than 5 percent in any month.
-The highest monthly coliform result in 2020 was 4.1 percent, which complies with this standard.
+The highest monthly coliform result in 2021 was 0.4 percent, which complies with this standard.
 EMWD also tests for E. coli bacteria, which indicate fecal or sewage contamination.
-Zero samples tested positive for E. coli in 2020.
+Zero samples tested positive for E. coli in 2021.